IE-482-582/Final-Project---Maze-Runners/README.md

 	- Save

 -  Run the python script to generate a .world file:
+- Open a new terminal role.
 ```
 cd ~/catkin_ws/src/multi_robot/launch
 python create_world.py
 ```
 This will create a file named ```custom_world.world.```

-- Test out your new world:
+#### Test out your new world:
+- Open a terminal window.

 ```
 cd ~/catkin_ws/src/multi_robot/launch
 roslaunch multi_robot main.launch
 ```
 ## Adding Voice commands to the turtlebots by using Pocketsphinx

-- First install pocketsphinx package:
+- First install pocketsphinx package.
+Open a new terminal window.
 ```
 sudo apt-get install ros-indigo-pocketsphinx
 sudo apt-get install gstreamer0.10-gconf